siphosethu1998/Competitive_Programming/README.md

 # Competetive Programming
-This is a repo for all the programming competitions that take part on
+This is a repo for all the programming competitions that I take part on